Comparative evaluation of training strategies using partially labelled datasets for segmentation of white matter hyperintensities and stroke lesions in FLAIR MRI: Data

-Patients with their first clinically evident lacunar or mild cortical stroke, recruited prospectively and consecutively at an academic teaching hospital between 2005 and 2007.
-Imaged using a Signa LX General Electric MRI scanner, at 1.5 Tesla magnetic field strength.
+\paragraph{MSS1 \cite{wardlaw2009lacunar}} This cohort comprises patients presenting with their first clinically evident lacunar or mild cortical stroke, who were recruited prospectively and consecutively at an academic teaching hospital between 2005 and 2007.
+All neuroimaging data was acquired using a 1.5 Tesla Signa LX General Electric MRI scanner.